How to Divide a Studio Apartment into Multiple Rooms

 Roll Out a Rug

-With function and color in mind, rugs can help bring everything together in each specific space within your studio apartment.
+With function and color in mind, rugs can help bring everything together in each specific space as you consider the dcor within your studio apartment.
 “Definition of different spaces is easily achieved by using area rugs to create islands of functions,” McKay says, suggesting a thick rug beside the bed, a flat-weaved rug under the dining table, and a short-pile, patterned rug in the living room.
 “Each change of texture in the flooring will signify a different function.”

 Find Your Essex Apartment